-- · incur additional debt:
+- incur additional debt;

-- · pay dividends and make distributions;
+- pay dividends and make distributions;

 - repurchase equity securities;

-- · create liens;
+- create liens;

 - · enter into transactions with affiliates; and

 - merge or consolidate.

 The restrictions contained in the Indenture may prevent us from taking actions that we believe would be in the best interest of our business.
+We are also required to maintain compliance with certain financial ratios.
 A breach of any of these covenants or the inability to comply with the required financial ratios could result in a default under the exchange notes, or the Indenture, as applicable.
 If any such default occurs, the holders of our notes may elect to declare all of their respective outstanding debt, together with accrued interest and other amounts payable thereunder, to be immediately due and payable.